NixOS/rfcs/rfcs/0145-doc-strings.md

 ##### Unspecified format

-The format for writing documentation-strings in general is **not specified**.
+In general, the format for writing documentation strings is **not specified**.
 The only place where it is applied is: *nixpkgs/lib/**

 *nixdoc* only applies to places in nixpkgs/lib.
 But extending the scope of *nixdoc* is not the primary goal.
-Instead we should find formal rules how to write *doc-strings*.
-Tools like *nixdoc* can then implement against this rfc.
-Instead of the format relying on nixdoc implementation details.
+Instead, we should find formal rules for writing *doc-strings*.
+Tools like *nixdoc* can then implement against this RFC instead of the format relying on nixdoc implementation details.

 ##### Only specific places

-The placement of those comments requires to be exactly at the attribute-set that contains the function declarations.
-Which is not usable for general purpose documentation-strings.
+The placement of those comments requires precisely looking at the attribute set containing the function declarations, which is not usable for general-purpose documentation strings.

 e.g.,

-- file that directly exports the lib-function without wrapping it in an attribute-set.
+- file that directly exports the lib-function without wrapping it in an attribute set.
 - file that exports a constant
 - files outside of lib are not / cannot be rendered

 ##### Differentiate from regular comments

-The format doesnt allow any distinction between doc-strings or regular comments.
+The format doesn't allow any distinction between doc-strings or regular comments.

-Having a distinction would allow to
+Having a distinction would allow us to

 1. Find all comments that are part of the documentation
-2. Render them into the documentation format
+2. Render them in the documentation format
-3. Connect the documentation to exact places in the nix-code.
+3. Connect the documentation to the exact places in the nix code.
 This is already done, but only for nixpkgs/lib.

-#####

 ##### References